Manatee harassment under investigation after the word 'Trump' was found on an animal's back - KTVZ

 Manatee harassment under investigation after the word ‘Trump’ was found on an animal’s back

-A reward is on offer for information that helps authorities find and prosecute whoever wrote “Trump” on a manatee’s back.
+A reward is being offered for information that helps authorities find and prosecute whomever wrote “Trump” on a manatee’s back.

 The manatee was discovered Sunday in Florida’s Homosassa River with the President’s name in capital letters on its back, according to a news release from the Center for Biological Diversity.